spr10-reaper/musicmaiker/README.md

-# musicmAIker
+# MusicmAIker
-Train yourown network using a collection of mp3 instrumental files to produce a network which creates one of a kind music.
+Train your own network using a collection of mp3 instrumental files to produce a network which creates one of a kind music.